gitlabhq/gitlabhq/doc/user/admin_area/broadcast_messages.md

 ![Broadcast Message](img/broadcast_messages.png)

+Broadcast messages can be managed using the [broadcast messages API](../../api/broadcast_messages.md).

 NOTE: **Note:**
 If more than one banner message is active at one time, they are displayed in a stack in order of creation.